Ed-Fi-Exchange-OSS/DataChecker/Readme.md

 ﻿Ed-Fi ODS Data Checker
 ============

-test

 Description
 ------------
 A very simple data checker that will have a set of files defining SQL statements to do level 2 validations on the ODS database

-Setup By Binaries
+Binary Install
 ------------

 ### Prerequisites ###

 * Install the IIS Features to enable the IIS Server:
 ![](https://drive.google.com/uc?export=view&id=1QIiweGLsmqEqRTRRY0X_u0P_ohRnHK1I)
-* Install 7z to uncompress files (https://www.7-zip.org/download.html)
 * Install .Net Core 2.2.5 Hosting Bundle (https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-2.2.5-windows-hosting-bundle-installer)
 * Install .Net Core 3.1 Hosting Bundle (https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-3.1.20-windows-hosting-bundle-installer)
 * SQL Server (https://www.microsoft.com/sql-server/sql-server-downloads)
 * SQL Server Management Studio (SSMS) (https://aka.ms/ssmsfullsetup)

-### Download Binaries ###
+### Fresh Install From Binaries ###

-* Download the file Binaries.rar: https://github.com/Ed-Fi-Exchange-OSS/DataChecker/tree/main/Installer
+* Download the file Binaries.zip: <TBD>
+* Unzip Binaries.zip to a local folder
-* You can validate if you have all your prerequisites installed running the powershell script VerifyPreReqs.ps1
+* Validate if you have all your prerequisites installed running the powershell script VerifyPreReqs.ps1
-* Uncompress the file and copy the folder DataChecker in the path: C:\inetpub\wwwroot\DataChecker
+* Copy the folder DataChecker in the path: C:\inetpub\wwwroot\DataChecker
 * Restore the database structure bacpac file in MSQL Server
+* Open the file C:\inetpub\wwwroot\DataChecker\appsettings.json
-* Update the connection string of the file appsettings.json
+	* Change the value "DataCheckerStore" to a valid connection string for the datachecker database
+	* Change the value of "EncryptionKey" from "CHANGE_ME_PLEASE!" to a random text string.
+This will impact how ODS connection string passwords are st
 * Open IIS and convert the folder DataChecker from the path C:\inetpub\wwwroot\DataChecker to a WebApplication.
 * If you have an error regarding the login of the IIS APPPOOL\DefaultAppPool you could do the following steps:
     * In SQL Server Management Studio, look for the Security folder (the security folder at the same level as the Databases, Server Objects, etc. folders...not the security folder within each individual database)